-If you have been to Target, Wal-Mart or any large retail store lately, you will notice that the grills, pool supplies, and flip flops have been replaced with backpacks, notebooks, and pencils.
-A new school year is fast approaching, and students throughout the country will make the transition to a new school year or a new grade.
-Starting a new school year can be full of anxiety for any student or parent, but for individuals on the autism spectrum, the anxiety can be much more severe.
-Parents will worry about how their child will do both academically and socially.
+If you have been to Target, Wal-Mart or any large retail store lately, you will notice that the grills, pool supplies, and flip-flops have been replaced with backpacks, notebooks, and pencils.
+A new school year is fast approaching, and students throughout the country will make the transition to a new school and/or a new grade.
+Starting a new school year can create anxiety for any student or parent, but for students on the autism spectrum, the anxiety can be much more severe.
+Parents worry about how their child will do both academically and socially.
 Students will worry about facing a new teacher, making friends, and just being able to navigate through the building and the school day.

-Whether your child is going into a general education or special education classroom, one of the best tools you can take with you when you visit your child’s school is your camera, iPad, or other tablet.
-Using various visual supports can reduce your student’s anxiety, by providing him/her with the much-needed information on the school environment and routines.
+Whether your child is going into a general or special education classroom, one of the best tools you can take with you when you visit your child’s school is your camera, iPhone, iPad, or other device.
+Using various visual supports can reduce your student’s anxiety, by providing him/her with much-needed information about the school environment and routines.

 Take pictures of everything that may be a part of your child’s school day:

-You can then create a social narrative about your child’s day.
-Here is an example of a social narrative written for a student going to a new school:
+Create a social narrative about your child’s day.
+Here is an example of a social narrative written for a student going to a new school.

-In addition, you can insert the pictures into a PowerPoint slide show and add audio, so your student can watch and listen or read the story repeatedly as the beginning of the school year grows closer and closer.
+In addition, you can insert pictures into a PowerPoint slide show and add audio, so your student can watch and listen.
+Or you can read the story repeatedly as the beginning of the school year approaches.
 If your student is older, they may want to create their own PowerPoint slide show.

-If you have a type of “flip” camera or an iPad that can produce video, you can also do a walk-through of the school, videotaping all the areas your student will encounter during his/her school day.
+Use an iPad, or other device that can produce video, to do a walk-through of the school, videotaping all the areas your student will encounter during his/her school day.
 Many children with ASD prefer to watch videos.
 Using the evidence-based practice of video modeling and video self-modeling, you can reduce your student’s anxiety by giving him/her the opportunity to repeatedly view video of navigating through the building and, therefore, increase his/her confidence in knowing what to expect and do on the first day of the school year.

 Regardless of the format, you will want to review the pictures, talking to the child about his or her new class or school and all the new places and faces he/she will see.
 The important key is the more your child looks at the pictures or video, the more comfortable he/she will be when school starts.